Sport Medicine Surgical Treatments

-Some of the most common procedures that we perform regularly are:
+Some of the procedures that we perform regularly are:

 - Rotator cuff surgery.
 The rotator cuff is a group of four muscles and tendons that connect the arm to the shoulder.
 A traumatic injury, repetitive movements, or the wear and tear due to age can damage these tissues.
-The damage can cause pain and makes daily activities difficult.
-Night pain is common in the setting of RTC Pathology causes pain and makes move.
+The damage can cause pain and make daily activities difficult.
 In addition, calcium deposits may form on tendons, and can be a source of severe shoulder pain.
 Our surgeons can remove damaged tissue and calcium deposits, and repair a torn rotator cuff by reattaching the tendon using arthroscopic surgery.

 - Labral repairs (including SLAP tears).
 The labrum is a ring of cartilage surrounding the shoulder joint socket.
 A superior labrum anterior and posterior (SLAP) injury involves damage to the top part of the labrum.
 Depending on the nature of the injury, we may perform arthroscopic surgery to remove or reattach the torn part of the labrum.

 - Shoulder stabilization after dislocation.
 The labrum may be damaged with a shoulder dislocation.
 We can surgically reattach the labrum and properly position it to stabilize your shoulder.